Yani Stevenheydens: 2023

 After winning the IAME series shootout, Stevenheydens was announced to be making his single-seater debut in the French F4 Championship.
-In only his second race in Nogaro, the Belgian was able to take his first podium with third place.
+In only his second race in Nogaro, he was able to take his first podium with third place.
 This was followed by a double rostrum at the Pau Grand Prix.
 His first win of the campaign came during the penultimate round in Lédenon having defended against Hiyu Yamakoshi for the win.
 Stevenheydens would triumph once again during the season finale at the Circuit Paul Ricard, placing him seventh in the standings with 107 points.

 2024

 Stevenheydens remained in French F4 for 2024.
 He started the season with two poles in Nogaro, and took a lights-to-flag victory during the first race.
 More podiums and a double pole in Spa-Francorchamps followed, before he dominated the Nürburgring with a double victory, putting him into the lead of the standings.
 He duelled with title rival Jules Caranta in the second Magny-Cours race, but managed to take a fifth win the next day with a dominant performance.
 However, a double win in Dijon-Prenois for rival Taito Kato reduced Stevenheydens' points lead to a mere six points.
 A second and third place podium in the Paul Ricard final round meant that Stevenheydens initially clinched the title, but a post-race penalty for him in the final race dropped him behind Kato in the standings, forcing him Stevenheydens to settle as runner-up behind Kato by six points.